hvoss-techfak/AutoForge/README.md

 **TLDR:** It uses a picture to generate a 3D layer image that you can print with a 3d printer.
 Similar to [Hueforge](https://shop.thehueforge.com/), but without the manual work (and without the artistic control).

 ## Example
-All examples use only the 13 BambuLab Basic filaments, currently available in Hueforge.
+All examples use only the 13 BambuLab Basic filaments, currently available in Hueforge, the background color is set to black.
+The pruning is set to a maximum of 8 color and 20 swaps, so each image uses at most 8 different colors and swaps the filament at most 20 times.
 <div style="display: flex; justify-content: center; gap: 20px;">
   <div style="text-align: center;">
     <h3>Input Image</h3>